 - Do not Park ANYWHERE on Yates Ford Road - You approach Hemlock on Yates Ford Road.
 It is the last mile or so of your trip.
 Do not park on this road.
 Especially don’t park on the left side of this road.
 (There are places to park on the right side of this road.
 On Saturday, we must leave those spaces for turning around, and for hikers who are using the trail.)

 - Don’t park at the Paradise Spring Winery - As you approach Hemlock, there is a winery on the left side of the road.
 Do not park there!
 Again - do not park anywhere on the left side of the road.
 Saturdays in April are busy times for the winery, and they need all of their own parking for their visitors.
-They have towed desperate late-arriving BRR runners’ vehicles in the past.
+They have towed desperate late-arriving BRR runners’ vehicles in the past, and they will surely do so again in 2021 if presented with the occasion to do so!
 You do NOT want to be the runner who finishes a 50 mile race only to find your car has been towed away.

 - Do Not Block Anything - Don’t park in front of gates, roads, other cars, etc.